Free Flight Indoor - 2015/04

 Teflon Washers

 I have been making my own Teflon washers with sheet Teflon and a hole punch for some time.
-The necessary supplies can be bought online from McMaster-Carr and will yield enough material for a lifetime of Teflon washers.
+The necessary supplies can be purchased online from McMaster-Carr and will yield enough material for a lifetime of Teflon washers.

-The polytetrafluoroethylene (PTFE) sheet I use is part number 8569K18, which is .010-inch thick, 6 inches wide, and 12 inches long.
+The PTFE Teflon sheet I use is part number 8569K18, which is .010-inch thick, 6 inches wide, and 12 inches long.
 The current cost is only $6.79.
-The company also sells it in .005-inch, .015-inch, and .020-inch thickness so you can buy whatever suits your need.
+The company also sells it in .005-inch, .015-inch, and .020-inch thicknesses so you can buy whatever suits your need.

-I usually cut out 30 to 40 at a time, because it only takes a few seconds to cut one.
+Cutting out the washers is simple.
+Place the punch on top of the Teflon sheet then hit the top of the punch with a small hammer.
+Put a soft board such as a pine board beneath the Teflon so the punch goes easily through the material.
+I cut out between 30 and 40 at a time, because it only takes a few seconds to cut one.
 As you cut them out, they will group into the recess of the hole punch.
 I use the back side of a drill or a piece of music wire to push them out.

 The last thing to do is punch a center hole for the propeller shaft.
-Most of these washers I use are for propeller shafts with wire in the .008- to .013-inch range, so my method for piercing the center hole is simple.
+Most of the washers I use are for propeller shafts with wire in the .008- to .013-inch range, so my method for piercing the center hole is simple.
 I use the tip of a dissecting or insect-mounting pin, which have a longer, thinner taper on the tip, to pierce the washer.
 This is usually enough to allow me to start the washer onto the propeller shaft.

 Upcoming Contests

-April 18-19: Round Valley Dome contest in Eagar, Arizona.
-Contact: steveriley@cableone.net.
+- April 18–19: Round Valley Dome contest — Eagar, Arizona.
+Contact: [email protected]

 Contest Submissions